Oregon Resident Tax Credit Auction

 Each year Oregon Film conducts an online auction of (as of 2021) $20million in tax credits where $500 tax credit increments can be bid on for purchase for as little as $450, or 90%.
 Bidders can bid on as many increments as they like, but it is an auction, so the highest bid will win when there are more bids than available credits.

-Here is a flowchart from the 2023 auction outlining the auction and bidding process.
+Here is a flowchart for the 2024 auction (the first was held on Sept.
+23-27 and a second auction on Dec.
+9-11, 2024) outlining the auction and bidding process.

 This means you can bid on a $50,000 tax credit (100 x $500 increments) for as little as $45,000; a savings of $5,000 and a direction of your tax dollars straight towards the development of an Oregon creative industry.